7.2 KB · updated 2026-07-06 · md

 <!-- translations:end --> Tesserae can import local AI-agent transcripts and render them as project memory under the static site's sessions/ section.

-• export-agent-harness is outbound context for tools such as Claude Code, Codex, Gemini, Cursor, Kiro, and OpenCode.
+• export harness is outbound context for tools such as Claude Code, Codex, Gemini, Cursor, Kiro, and OpenCode.

-• project sessions ... is inbound history: it normalizes prior Claude Code/Codex sessions for the current project, stores them under .tesserae/harness_sessions/, and lets project build-site publish session index/detail pages.
+• sessions ... is inbound history: it normalizes prior Claude Code/Codex sessions for the current project, stores them under .tesserae/harness_sessions/, and lets export site publish session index/detail pages.

 Privacy model